lhofbauer/fratoo/docs/running.rst

 Visualizing results
 *******************

 fratoo provides a few flexible plotting functions for a quick analysis of model runs.
-For more specialized plots, results data can be accessed through the ``results`` dictionary and plotted by hand in Python or externally, e.g., in a spreadsheet.
+For more specialized plots, results data can be accessed through the ``results`` dictionary and plotted manually in Python or otherwise, e.g., in a spreadsheet.

 There are two main plotting methods, :meth:`~fratoo.model.Model.plot_results` for graphs and :meth:`~fratoo.model.Model.plot_map` for maps.
 Moreover, two methods that use the former are introduced to quickly plot standard graphs, i.e., :meth:`~fratoo.model.Model.plot_capacity` and :meth:`~fratoo.model.Model.plot_generation`.
 Some examples are shown below.